John Ghazvinian

 John Ghazvinian (Persian: جان قزوینیان, born April 23, 1974) is an Iranian-American author, historian, and former journalist.
 He is a noted authority on the history of U.S.-Iran relations and is best known for his book, America and Iran: A History, 1720 to the Present – named by the New York Times as one of “100 Notable Books of 2021”.

 Ghazvinian is the Executive Director of the Middle East Center at the University of Pennsylvania in Philadelphia.
-He previously worked as a journalist and has written for Newsweek, The Nation, The Washington Post, The Sunday Times, and Politico.
+He previously worked as a journalist and has written for Newsweek, The New York Times, The Nation, The Washington Post, The Sunday Times, and Politico.
 In 2009, he received a high-profile fellowship from the Carnegie Corporation, and in 2016 another fellowship from the National Endowment for the Humanities – both in support of his research on the history of U.S.–Iran relations.
 He is also the author of Untapped: The Scramble for Africa’s Oil (Harcourt, 2007) and co-editor of American and Muslim Worlds Before 1900 (Bloomsbury, 2020).